 Yarn Choice & Alternative Yarn Options

 Before the quarantine started, I was browsing through Value Village, when I spotted a skein and a half of Red Heart Unforgettable yarn.
 I snatched it up before I had time to talk myself out of it.
-This beautiful self-striping yarn is fun to work with because it is light and airy, making it perfect for spring or summer scarves; and it changes colours on it's own, so there are less ends to weave in at the end of the project - this is the main reason why I love self-striping yarn!
-For this project, you can use any medium 4 worsted weight yarn, but I highly recommend a lighter OR thinner medium 4 yarn because it will drastically improve the drape of your piece.
+This beautiful self-striping yarn is fun to work with because it is light and airy, making it perfect for spring or summer scarves; and it changes colours on it’s own, so there are less ends to weave in at the end of the project – this is the main reason why I love self-striping yarn!
+For this project, you can use any medium 4 worsted weight yarn, but I highly recommend a thinner medium 4 yarn because it will drastically improve the drape of your piece.
 The simple design and construction draw attention to the yarn, so this would be a great project for your prettiest or most colourful yarn.
-In other words, the stitches won't detract from the beauty of the yarn, so get wild with your colour choice.

 Other Crochet Patterns You’ll Love: